 The Idaho GOP and a coalition of antichoice groups in the state are taking a similar tack regarding the state’s murky and punitive abortion law.

 This session, two Republican state legislators introduced a bill that would clarify key concepts in the state’s felony abortion ban.
-These include defining when an abortion is necessary to save the life of the pregnant person, and confirming once and for all that it’s […]
+These include defining when an abortion is necessary to save the life of the pregnant person, and confirming once and for all that […]